ambatimaya-hue/pm25-breast-cancer-analysis/README.md

 ## Reproducibility

 This primary analysis was conducted in R/RStudio using R Markdown.
 The analysis code, rendered HTML report, and generated figures are included in this repository.
-There is also a supplementary exploratory mammography analysis in the form of a Excel worksheet.
+There is also a supplementary exploratory mammography analysis in the form of an Excel worksheet.
 The EPA AirData files are large datasets and are therefore not stored directly in the repository.
 Instead, the R Markdown analysis automatically downloads and unzips the required 2018–2022 EPA datasets when they are not already present in the project's data/ directory.
 The breast cancer incidence dataset used in the analysis is included in the repository.
 This structure allows the analysis to be reproduced using the publicly available source data and the included R Markdown code.